Widen/urlbuilder/README.md

 [![Build Status](https://badge.buildkite.com/df4ba6b2e54d481d385b7f71e69090761e938491a165fbbde4.svg)](https://buildkite.com/widen/urlbuilder)

 Utility class for constructing syntactically correct HTTP URLs using a fluent method-chaining API.
-It strives simply to be more robust then manually constructing URLs by string concatenation.
+It strives simply to be more robust than manually constructing URLs by string concatenation.

 Made with :heart: by Widen.